 Our medical detox and inpatient treatment living facilities are safe, comfortable, and modern.
 Nestled in the hills of sunny Southern California, our sprawling grounds feature lush outdoor spaces and luxe swimming pools.
 The spacious shared living spaces have comfy furniture and state-of-the-art kitchens where our chefs prepare world-class meals.
 Your loved one will be completely cared for so they can have the space they need to focus on the healing process.

-When they are ready, Profound clients typically transition to intensive outpatient treatment (IOP) while residing at one of our sober living recovery residences.
-Here they can focus on the new skills they’ve learned and they continue to lay a solid foundation in their journey to recovery.
+At Profound, clients are able to focus on the new skills they’ve learned as they continue to lay a solid foundation in their journey to recovery.

 Still Have Questions?